enferex/sectsum/README.md

 Compile by merely running '''make''' in the sectsum directory

 ### Run
-The only argument is the object file, executable, or library file.
+The only required argument is the object file, executable, or library file.
+Run sectsum without arguments to get the help.

 ### Contact
 Matt Davis